fetter-io/fetter-rs/README.md

 $ uvx fetter --version
 ```

-## Using `fetter` as `pip-audit`
+## Using `fetter` to Replace `pip-audit`

-The `fetter lookup-bound` command can perform numerous operations similar to `pip-audit`, though with broader file format support and (by using the OSV Database) greater vulnerability details.
+The `fetter lookup-bound` command can perform numerous operations similar to `pip-audit`, though with broader file format support and (by using the OSV Database) greater vulnerability details (including CVSS scores).

 To audit dependencies for a local Python project: